 According to the U.S. National Library of Medicine, ”Alcohol withdrawal occurs most often in adults.
 But, it may occur in teenagers or children.
 The more you drink regularly, the more likely you are to develop alcohol withdrawal symptoms when you stop drinking.
 You may have more severe withdrawal symptoms if you have certain other medical problems.”

 Withdrawal symptoms begin about eight hours after the last drink.
 Symptoms usually peak within 24-72 hours.
+These adverse reactions may require medical attention if they are severe.

 Common symptoms of alcohol withdrawal include: